Rei-SwitchBot/faq/en-us/Outdoor Meter.md

 3. Uninstall the SwitchBot app and re-install it.

-*If you are using Bluetooth only(Cloud Service for the Outdoor Meter is not enabled), there is a risk that locally stored history data cannot be loaded again by uninstalling the app.
+*If you are using Bluetooth only(Third-party Service for the Outdoor Meter is not enabled), there is a risk that locally stored history data cannot be loaded again by uninstalling the app.
 When used with a Hub Series device, data is always automatically uploaded via Wi-Fi, allowing you to quickly read data anytime, anywhere.

 4. Perform the data loading again.